 “Over the years, we’ve really honed in on our signature HON style, which is a modern-global take on interior design…” note the designers.
 “Additionally, we have sourced more vintage pieces than ever before which.
 When blended with modern decor and furniture, this allows a space to really transcend eras.”

-That signature House of Nomad style, complete with layered textures and stunning patterns, can be found in all kinds of spaces, from eclectic bedrooms and modern offices to local bars and co-working buildings.
+That signature House of Nomad design, complete with layered textures and stunning patterns, can be found in all kinds of spaces, from eclectic bedrooms and modern offices to local bars and co-working buildings.

 As House of Nomad continues to work with families and businesses in Charlotte, the design firm also continues to look toward a bright future.